FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 ToolList command
 +++++++++++++++++++

-Click the "ToolList" icon to enter the ToolList command editing interface
+Click the "ToolList" icon to enter the ToolList command editing interface.

 Select the tool coordinate system name and click "Apply" to add this command to the program.
 When the program runs this statement, the tool coordinate system of the robot will be set.